hgot07/VenueInfoHandler/README.md

 # VenueInfoHandler
 API/CGI for Venue Information notification on Public Wi-Fi to help users reach out to the portal site at the venue.

-**This software is specialized for Venue Information notification rather than Captive Portal that blocks the network usage.** There is no access control at all.
-Main purpose is to improve user engagement while allowing people to use the network continuously.
+**This software is specialized for Venue Information notification rather than Captive Portal that blocks the network usage.** No access control is supported.
+The main purpose is to improve user engagement while allowing people to use the network continuously.

-If you need Captive Portal with access control, this project is not for you.
-There are some nice products as follows.
+When Captive Portal with access control is needed, these links would be useful.
 - [openNDS](https://github.com/openNDS/openNDS)
 - [CoovaChilli](https://coova.github.io/CoovaChilli/)